ayoayco/citasv2/README.md

 ## Running unit tests

-The tests in this app will fail because they are not updated and contain out-of-the-box tests from Angular CLI.
+The tests in this app and contain out-of-the-box tests from Angular CLI and needs to be updated.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-The tests in this app will fail because they are not updated and contain out-of-the-box tests from Angular CLI.

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.